bartificer/programming-by-stealth/docs/pbs32.md

-# PBS 32 of x – JS Error Handling Revision | HTML Selects
+# PBS 32 of X – JS Error Handling Revision | HTML Selects

 In this instalment we’ll continue our twin-track approach of mixing a little JavaScript revision with learning some new HTML.
 In this case, we’ll revise JavaScript’s error handling mechanism (`throw`, `try` & `catch`), and learn how to use the HTML `<select>` tag to create drop-down menus and multiple-selection lists.